muzrohitranjan/Diabetes-Predictor/README.md

-# Diabetes-Predictor
+# 🩺 Diabetes Predictor

-A machine learning web app to predict diabetes using real patient metrics.
-Built with Python, Pandas, Scikit-learn.
+A machine learning web app using Streamlit to predict the likelihood of diabetes based on health parameters.